 Oasis is working with the Ministry of Justice to create the UK’s first secure school, a replacement for youth jail, in the biggest move forward in youth justice in living memory.

-Our focus will be on restoration, rather than retribution.
+Our focus will be on restoration and re-integration into society.
 We will develop a safe environment with a holistic and integrated approach to education, care and health which will improve the life chances of some of the country’s most vulnerable young people.

 While fewer children are now entering youth custody than ever before, those who are detained are more vulnerable, have complex needs and behavioural challenges.